 Should we draw names out of hat?
 Or should we wait until exact names are revealed to us in a dream?

 I’m slightly hesitant to give advice on how to pick character names.
 I can’t tell you how to name your characters anymore than I can tell you how to name your real-life children.
-I truly think the naming process is going to be unique for each of us.
+I truly believe the naming process will be unique for each of us.

 But . . .
 I do think there are some general principles we can employ when deciding on character names.
 Here are eight things I keep in mind when naming my characters:

-1. Develop our character before picking the name.
+1. Develop our character before finalizing the name.

-I fill out my character worksheet and get to know as much about my character as possible before deciding on a name.
+I get to know as much about my character as possible before finalizing the name.
 As I develop the character’s personality, ethnicity, quirks, life-experiences, etc., I’m able to narrow down names that might match that person.
 For example, in The Doctor’s Lady, my heroine is a well-educated, pious lady from a wealthy family.
 I chose the name Priscilla because it has a more refined and elegant ring than a name like Mary or Betty.

 2. Find names that match our setting and fit with the plot.

 Once my character is starting to come to life, I also evaluate how that character fits within the plot and setting.
-In my current WIP, which is set in the lumber communities of central Michigan, I sorted through rural names, as well as logging era names.
+In Unending Devotion, which is set in the lumber communities of central Michigan, I sorted through rural names, as well as logging era names.
 And I tried to think which ones would fit within the tone of the plot.